php/php-langspec/spec/10-expressions.md

     include 'include.php';
   }
 }
-echo X;                // emits a notice: Use of undefined constant X ... echo \foo\X;           // same as above since the inclusion did not happen yet
+echo X;                // emits a warning: Use of undefined constant X ... echo \foo\X;           // same as above since the inclusion did not happen yet
 $bar = new Bar();
 $bar->bar();